AndyGreenPhD/journal-rss-feeds/README.md

-# RSS feeds for IS and InfoSec academic journals
+# RSS feeds for Information Systems and InfoSec academic journals
 ## Last updated 12/27/2020

 Keeping an eye on new articles from academic journals can easily be a full-time job.
 So, I wanted to find a way to make this easier on myself and others.

-Hopefully you will find this repo beneficial to your efforts to stay current on literature in the IS and InfoSec space.
+Hopefully you will find this repo beneficial to your efforts to stay current on literature in the IS and InfoSec spaces.

 I welcome contributions if you would like to help!